draftm0de/flutter.worker/README.md

 with a simple timer-driven API.
 It ships with:

 - `DraftModeWorker` – starts/cancels workers and exposes lifecycle callbacks via a platform channel.
-- `DraftModeWorkerEvents` – a broadcast stream so multiple widgets/services can observe the worker without wiring direct callbacks.
+- `DraftModeWorkerEvents` – a broadcast stream so multiple widgets/services can observe the worker (including cancellation/completion origins) without wiring direct callbacks.
-- `DraftModeWorkerWatcher` – a widget that surfaces a reminder dialog when the app resumes while a worker is still running.
+- `DraftModeWorkerWatcher` – a lifecycle helper that notifies your callback when the app resumes and the worker is still running so UI/business logic can stay app-specific.

 The `example/` app demonstrates how to hook those pieces into a Cupertino UI.
 It now consumes the shared `DraftModeExamplePageWidget` from `package:draftmode/example.dart` so every plugin demo in the DraftMode workspace can reuse the same header/branding without duplicating code.